-Note: Not every course will exactly follow these descriptions; for example, some instructors may encourage more questions during lectures and fewer during tutorials.
+Note: Not every course will exactly follow these descriptions.
+For example, some instructors may encourage more questions during lectures and fewer during tutorials.
 Make sure to follow the instructions given to you by your instructors.
 If you would like to learn more about how LECs, TUTs, and PRAs are structured for a particular course, check out the blog post for that course and read the “Week in the Life” section.

 Lectures (LEC)